 npx @wolframkriesing/picossg -c content -o output

 This command runs PicoSSG, processing files from the content directory into the output directory.
-Running the command will maybe create very detailed output like this, when it works:
+Running the command will maybe hopefully create detailed output like this:

 > npx @wolframkriesing/picossg -c content -o output